zobo/xdebugclient/README.md

 dock manager was so limited.
 With a debugger, you need a lot of docked windows.
 When XDC was first released, I had a look at it, but at that time it was still lacking a lot of features and I was focusing more on my client.
-Years later I needed to setup a PHP debug client for a colleague and said that I'll XDC another look.
+Years later I needed to setup a PHP debug client for a colleague and said that I'll give XDC another look.
 I realized that the implementation was still lacking quite some features and as I also gained some experience developing and maintaining the Flash Debugger plugin of [FlashDevelop][fd], I got the code and decided to add some of the basic features